gregology/gregology.github.io/codex.md

 - New information should update my perspective
 - Today's beliefs may not be tomorrow's beliefs
 - My emotions are my responsibility
-- I should continue to change
-- There is no universal purpose of life, we must make our own
-- I am not sure what my purpose of life is yet
+- I learn more from failure then success
 - My senses can easily be fooled, I experience the world though my senses
+- The most dangerous risk I can take is no risk as all
+- It's my responsibility to befriend with people who think differently to me
 - I make mistakes